-Each director is elected by a plurality of the voting power of the shares present in person or represented by proxy at the meeting and entitled to vote on the election of directors at the Annual Meeting.
+Each director is elected by a plurality of the voting power of the shares present at the virtual Annual Meeting or represented by proxy at the meeting and entitled to vote on the election of directors at the virtual Annual Meeting.
 Abstentions and broker non-votes will have no effect on the outcome of the vote.

-The board of directors unanimously recommends that stockholders vote "FOR" the election of each of Lilian Shackelford Murray and Amy Yoder as Class III directors.
+The Board of Directors unanimously recommends that stockholders vote "FOR" the election of Gregory D. Waller as a Class II director.